dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/listview-overview.md

 ---
 # ListView Overview

-The <xref:System.Windows.Controls.ListView> control provides the infrastructure to display a set of data items in multiple layouts or views.
+The <xref:System.Windows.Controls.ListView> control provides the infrastructure to display a set of data items in using a different layout or view.
 For example, a user may want to display data items in a table and also to sort its columns.

 > [!NOTE]
 > The types referenced in this article are available in the [Code reference](#code-reference) section.